doc22940/Data-Science-With-Streamlit/README.md

-# Data Science With Streamlit Workshop
+# Data Science With Streamlit
-This workshop introduces you to Streamlit, an app framework for ML and Data Science, by working with Uber Pickups and Google Quickdraw Data.
+This repo introduces you to Streamlit, an app framework for ML and Data Science, by working with Uber Pickups and Google Quickdraw Data.

 ### Getting Started
-To get started with the workshop, we must install some dependencies.
+To get started, we'll install some dependencies.
 We require Python2.7.0/3.6.x or greater installed in your environment.

 Installing Streamlit: